drellow/cv/README.md

 **Co-Founder & Game Developer** @ Good Controller _(2011)_ <br>
 Co-founded a video game development company.
 As a two person team with no initial experience in the industry, we developed a finished product in just over a year.
 Our game was featured by Apple and distributed to tens of thousands of mobile customers.
-  - Worked closely with product engineer to develop user interface assets and
+  - Worked closely with product engineer to develop user interface assets.
   - Developed a UI style and voice specific to the project.
-  - Designed top to bottom user interface, including all written and visual
+  - Designed top to bottom user interface, including all written and visual content.
   - Maintained visual and written style throughout all brand messaging,
   - Created visual assets, including character models and in-game content.
-  - Produced all game audio from sound effects to music performance and
+  - Produced all game audio from sound effects to music performance and engineering.
-  - Performed all marketing and promotional tasks including content writing,
+  - Performed all marketing and promotional tasks including content writing.
   - Developed online presence and cultivated social media awareness.

 ## Languages Spoken